SEEDGuard/SEEDConsistencyChecker/README.md

 ## Contributing

-SEEDPoisoner thrives on community contributions.
+SEEDConsistencyChecker thrives on community contributions.
 Whether you're interested in enhancing its security features, expanding the API, or improving the current functionality, your contributions are welcome.
 Please refer to our contribution guideline at [CONTRIBUTING.md](https://github.com/SEEDGuard/SEEDConsistencyChecker/blob/main/CONTRIBUTING.md) for more information on how to contribute.
 Also refer to our [Docker](https://github.com/SEEDGuard/SEEDUtils/blob/main/template/Dockerfile) template if you are coming up with new Methods for the task.

 ## Paper List